A Novel Neural-symbolic System under Statistical Relational Learning: Introduction

-Human cognitive systems consist of perception and reasoning.
-Specifically, perception is primarily responsible for recognizing information, while reasoning is responsible for thinking and logically deducing information.
-When humans process information, they combine both perception and reasoning to maximize their ability to comprehend and analyze information.
-Artificial intelligence (AI) systems already exist that possess either perception or reasoning capabilities.
-For instance, deep learning models excel at perception and have achieved remarkable performance in various perception tasks.
-They demonstrate inductive learning capabilities and computational efficiency.
-In contrast, symbolic logic is adept at logical reasoning and has yielded impressive results in reasoning tasks.
-It boasts deductive reasoning abilities, generalization, and interpretability.
-However, both types of models still have their limitations.
-Deep learning models often operate as black boxes, lacking interpretability, exhibiting weak generalization, and requiring large amounts of training data to perform satisfactorily.
-Conversely, symbolic logic relies on search algorithms to find solutions in the search space, which can result in slow reasoning when confronted with large search spaces.
-Hence, by combining and leveraging the strengths of both approaches, we can integrate the processes of perception and reasoning into a unified framework, mimicking the human cognitive system more effectively.
-Indeed, Leslie G. Valiant, the Turing Award winner, considers that reconciling the statistical nature of learning and the logical nature of reasoning to build a cognitive computing model that integrates concept learning and concept manipulation is one of the three fundamental problems and challenges of computer science \cite{valiant2003three}.
+\IEEEPARstart{H}{uman} cognitive systems encompass both perception and reasoning.
+Specifically, perception is primarily responsible for recognizing information, while reasoning handles logical deduction and analytical thinking.
+When humans process information, they integrate both perception and reasoning to enhance their comprehension and decision-making capabilities.
+Current artificial intelligence systems typically specialize in either perception or reasoning.
+For instance, deep learning models excel in perception, achieving remarkable performance in tasks that involve inductive learning and computational efficiency.
+In contrast, symbolic logic is adept at logical reasoning, providing strong results in deductive reasoning tasks, generalization, and interpretability.
+However, both models have inherent limitations.
+Deep learning models often operate as black boxes, lacking interpretability, generalizing poorly, and requiring vast amounts of training data to perform optimally.
+On the other hand, symbolic logic relies on search algorithms to explore solution spaces, resulting in slow reasoning in large-scale environments.
+Therefore, integrating the strengths of both models offers a way to combine perception and reasoning into a unified framework that more effectively mimics human cognitive processes.
+As Leslie G. Valiant argues, reconciling the statistical nature of learning with the logical nature of reasoning to create cognitive computing models that integrate concept learning and manipulation is one of the three fundamental challenges in computer science \cite{valiant2003three}.

-The neural-symbolic system is a promising approach that successfully integrates perception and reasoning into a unified framework \cite{belle2020symbolic, Hitzler2021NeuroSymbolicAI, curry2022multimodal}.
-Various neural-symbolic systems have emerged, which can be broadly classified into three categories \cite{yu2021recent}: learning for reasoning methods, reasoning for learning methods, and learning-reasoning methods.
-Learning for reasoning methods \cite{qu2019probabilistic, zhang2020efficient, mao2019neuro} primarily focus on symbolic reasoning.
-Reasoning for learning approaches \cite{xu2018semantic, xie2019embedding, luo2020context} primarily emphasize the role of deep learning models.
-Only a few studies explore learning-reasoning methods to achieve a more comprehensive integration \cite{manhaeve2021neural, zhou2019abductive}.
-While these approaches has made significant progress in neural-symbolic systems field, it remains an open problem that requires further exploration and research.